 Communication is essential for school-business partnerships to succeed.
 When matching businesses with schools, it can be helpful to have similar core values or parallel missions, for instance.

 Partnerships with local businesses can be initiated by word of mouth, via parents who work for local businesses, and through the Chamber of Commerce.
+According to recent research, these partnerships are particularly effective when they align educational initiatives with industry needs, bringing together academic knowledge from schools with practical skills and resources from local businesses.

 Parents

 It should come as no surprise that increased parental involvement correlates with greater student success.
 Some schools in the U.S. have developed family engagement programs to educate parents in this matter.
+A comprehensive 2025 review of recent research confirms that parental involvement is consistently associated with academic results, positive behaviors and social skills development.

 The goal is for parents to truly engage in the learning process and a school’s culture.
 Engagement goes beyond involvement.
 Parents who feel encouraged to contribute to learning and school culture (engagement) bring more to the table, and ultimately to their children’s success as students, than parents who are merely told what to do (involvement).
+Research from 2024 demonstrates that non-school-related parental engagement in a child’s everyday life has a particularly significant impact on educational outcomes, including high school completion rates.

 Teachers

 The primary role of teachers is to interact with students.
 But when they go the extra mile by reaching out, not only to the principal but also to parents, everyone benefits.
-In forging these connections, they create a support system for students that helps maximize learning and success.

 Learn more about Eastern Washington University’s M.Ed. in Educational Leadership, Principal Certification online program.